 Refer to the below link for the complete list of DAX available

-List of DAX Categories used in Data Analytics
+List of DAX Categories we will cover in below video:

 a) Date Time DAX functions